-The Texas public education system is the second largest in the country, and funding Texas public education is a complex subject.
-Our diverse state includes 5.5 million students, 1000+ school districts, 8600 campuses, 375,000 teachers, and roughly the same support staff and administrators (think principals, teacher aides, bus drivers, cafeteria, and custodial workers).
+The Texas public education system is the second largest in the country, and funding our public education system is a complex subject.
+Texas is a diverse state that includes 5.5 million students, 1250+ school districts, 8,600 campuses, 375,000 teachers, and roughly the same number of support staff and administrators (this includes principals, teacher aides, bus drivers, and cafeteria and custodial workers).
 Thoughtful planning and adequate funding are essential to make this system work for every Texan.
-But in the 88th Legislative Session in 2023, legislators did not act or fund our schools.
-School districts must dig into their savings accounts as they face new challenges in funding new school safety mandates and demands from the STAAR test.
+During the 88th Legislative Session in 2023, legislators did not act or fund our schools.
+School districts are now digging into their savings accounts as they face new challenges in funding new school safety mandates and demands from the STAAR test.
 Now is the time to adequately fund our Texas schools.

-The building block of how Texas funds students and schools and pays for teachers, as well as the operations of everything that goes on within a campus and a school district, is known as the basic allotment.
+The building block of how Texas funds students and schools, and pays for teachers, as well as the operations of everything that goes on within a campus and a school district, is known as the basic allotment.
 The Texas legislature arbitrarily sets this per-student amount, which has been $6,160 since 2019.
-Schools receive additional funding based on specific student demographics – such as special education needs, qualifying for free or reduced-price lunch, or being in the bilingual program – and district characteristics, like small or midsize districts.
+Schools receive additional funding based on specific student demographics–such as special education needs, qualifying for free or reduced-price lunch, or being in the bilingual program – and district characteristics, like small or midsize districts.
 Local school districts add to their budgets using the money raised from local property taxes–called an M&O tax.
-This revenue is for operations–day-to-day expenses, such as transporting kids to and from school, keeping the lights on and the classrooms clean, and providing quality teachers.
+This revenue is for operations and day-to-day expenses, such as transporting kids to and from school, keeping the lights on and the classrooms clean, and providing quality teachers.

 State funds, which come from sales taxes, business taxes, and lottery proceeds, are also added.
 The amount of money the state contributes is directly influenced by the local property taxes generated by a school district.
 After the state determines the amount each district should receive, local funding is used first to try and reach that amount.
 If more money is needed, the state will kick in the rest.
 This means districts with higher property values get less state funding, while those with smaller property tax bases receive greater state support.
 However, the overall funding levels do not change based on the source of the money.